-All blood donated through the American Red Cross must undergo extensive testing to ensure that it is safe to give to patients.
+All blood donated through the American Red Cross must undergo extensive testing to ensure that it is safe as possible to give to patients.
 However, some serious conditions cannot be identified by basic testing and must be self-reported for additional investigation.

 One common way that donors can be exposed to untestable conditions is through travel outside the U.S. and Canada.
 At every blood donation appointment, your health check will include questions about foreign travel.
 By answering honestly, you help to ensure the safety of the blood supply for patients in need.